iotaledger/goshimmer/docOps/docs/apis/api.md

-# Client Lib: Interaction with layers
+# Client Lib: Interaction With Layers

 > This guide is meant for developers familiar with the Go programming language.